2nd man convicted in Whitmer plot gets 4 years in prison

 Franks was among six anti-government extremists who were charged in federal court with conspiracy and other crimes.
 Investigators said the group's goal was to kidnap Gov. Gretchen Whitmer and incite a U.S. civil war — the “boogaloo” — before the 2020 presidential election.

-“I would like to start by saying I’m sorry to the governor and her family,” Jonker said.
+“I would like to start by saying I’m sorry to the governor and her family,” Franks said in federal court in Grand Rapids, Michigan.

 “I understand that this experience had to have been very traumatizing and difficult,” he said.
 “I'm ashamed and embarrassed of my actions, and I regret every decision that I made.”